-When Shares acquired under the ESPP are subsequently sold, the Participating Employee will be subject to capital gains tax on the difference between the sale price and the fair market value of the Shares on the Purchase Date.
-As an alternative, the Participating Employee may choose to be taxed at 80% of the sale price provided the Shares are listed on an exchange (e.g., NASDAQ).
+When Shares acquired under the ESPP are subsequently sold, the Participating Employee will be subject to capital gains tax at a flat rate on the difference between the sale price and the fair market value of the Shares on the Purchase Date.
+As an alternative, the Participating Employee may choose to be taxed at 80% of the sale price provided the Shares are listed on an exchange (e.g., Nasdaq).

-The Participating Employee's employer is required to report and withhold income tax on the discount when the Shares are purchased.
+The Participating Employee's employer is required to report and withhold income tax on the discount when the Shares are purchased and the discount will be pre-printed on your annual income tax return.
 It is the Participating Employee's responsibility to report and pay any tax due as a result of a sale of Shares acquired under the ESPP.